Ontological foundations for contrastive explanatory narration of robot plans: Model for robot plan comparison

 \subsection{Formalization of the model in OWL 2 DL}

 For practical use, the proposed ontological theory was formalized in OWL 2 DL.
-Hence, the axioms listed in this paper were translated to DL, more specifically, to the SROIQ(D) fragment of DL.
-It was possible to formulate each of the axioms in the target formalism with the exception of the value of plans' qualities.
-Note that quality is often used as a synonym for property but not in DUL, where qualities are particulars and properties are universals.
+Hence, the axioms presented in this paper were translated to DL, in particular, to the SROIQ(D) fragment.
+Each of the axioms was translated in the target formalism with the exception of the value of plans' qualities.
+Note that quality is often used as a synonym for property but not in DUL, where `qualities are particulars and properties are universals'.
 In this regard, DUL considers that ‘qualities inhere in entities’~\cite{Gangemi_Guarino_Masolo_Oltramari_2003}.
 Every entity (including qualities) comes with its own exclusive qualities, which exist as long as the entity exists.
 DUL distinguishes between a quality (the cost of a plan) and its value or quale (a numerical data value).
 Hence, when saying that two plans have the same cost, their costs have the same quale, but still they are distinct qualities.
 This is convenient to model and answer CQ2, since OWL 2 DL cannot model relationships between two data values or quales (i.e. one cannot state that 5 is a better cost than 10).
 However, one can model the relation between the qualities (e.g. \textit{`cost A'} has better quality value than \textit{`cost B'}).
 Let's consider that a plan `p' has a cost `c' whose value is `10'.
 Hence, the knowledge would be modeled as:\looseness=-1

-For consistency, the label of the relations comparing two qualities: \textit{`is better quality than'}, \textit{`is worse quality than'}, \textit{`is equivalent quality to'}; were modified to \textit{`has better quality value than'}, \textit{`has worse quality value than'}, \textit{`has equivalent quality value than'}. \AOA{Figure~\ref{fg:ontology_overview} shows an overview of the OWL 2 DL formalization of the ontology.}
+For consistency, the label of the relations comparing two qualities: \textit{`is better quality than'}, \textit{`is worse quality than'}, \textit{`is equivalent quality to'}; were modified to \textit{`has better quality value than'}, \textit{`has worse quality value than'}, \textit{`has equivalent quality value than'}.
+Figure~\ref{fg:ontology_overview} shows an overview of the OWL 2 DL formalization of the ontology.